Background

 A Class 2-A containment system will be erected around the existing tank structure to provide two important functions:

 - To contain particles from the removal of the existing coating within the system.
-The contractor will abide by OSHA, Environmental Protection Agency (EPA), and all other applicable codes for disposing of the waste produced from the coating removal process.
+The contractor will abide by OSHA, Environmental Protection Agency (EPA) and all other applicable codes for disposing of the waste produced from the coating removal process.

 - To prevent overspray during the painting process.